adamw00000/ProjectGame/README.md

 ----------
 ###Technology###

-Project is written using C# and Framework .Net Core 2.2, also following packages were used:
+Project is written using C# and .Net Core 2.2, also following packages were used:

  - Avalonia for GUI
- - NLog for loging
+ - NLog for logging
  - xUnit, ShouldLy and Moq for testing

 Architecture is divided into: